Taekwondo: Other tournaments

 Taekwondo is also an optional sport at the Commonwealth Games.

 Weight divisions

 The following weight divisions are in effect due to the WT and ITF tournament rules and regulations:

-Korean Taekwondo vocabulary
+Taekwondo Korean terms

-In Taekwondo schools—even outside Korea—Korean language commands and vocabulary are often used.
+In taekwondo schools—even outside Korea—Korean language commands and vocabulary are often used.
 Korean numerals may be used as prompts for commands or for counting repetition exercises.
 Different schools and associations will use different vocabulary, however, and may even refer to entirely different techniques by the same name.
 As one example, in Kukkiwon/WT-style Taekwondo, the term ap seogi refers to an upright walking stance, while in ITF/Chang Hon-style Taekwondo ap seogi refers to a long, low, front stance.
-Korean vocabulary commonly used in Taekwondo schools includes:
+Korean vocabulary commonly used in taekwondo schools includes: